AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Such rules with `$domain` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser Extension for Chrome, Firefox, Edge.
+Such rules with `$domain` modifier are supported by AdGuard for Windows, AdGuard for Mac, AdGuard for Android, and AdGuard Browser Extension for Chrome, Firefox, Edge.

 :::